froger-me/wp-unpublish/README.md

 # WP-Unpublish - simple & useful post status for your workflow

-WP-Unpublish adds a post status "Unpublished" to your Wordpress Posts.
+WP-Unpublish adds a post status "Unpublished" to your WordPress Posts.

 Consider the 8 default post statuses that WordPress uses by default:
 - **Publish**: Viewable by everyone. (publish)